New IC Forming in TN

 Like I said in an earlier post, I tried to find a community I could fit into, but couldn’t, so I went back to the drawing board to design a community that I can love.
 Libertarian, Voluntaryist, Agoran, Permacultural/Regenerative Ag, in a temperate climate (zone 6-7), and with as few rules and restrictions as possible.
 A place where members can be free to live as they choose so long as they respect the rights of other members to do the same.
 No bosses or dictators but each person voluntarily working with other members to develop the community’s infrastructure and resources.
 On any given project, the most skilled person will supervise the team, e.g., if we are building a solar array, an electrician should be in charge, not an herbalist.
 Likewise, the herbalist might be the best team leader for a hoophouse project.
 Community manager and other leaders would be elected periodically from the best qualified members, not necessarily the largest investors.

-The land will be owned by an agricultural land trust to ensure that it remains in ag use and is not subdivided and turned into a housing development or strip mall, and the infrastructure will be owned by a Private Membership Association (PMA) in which members will share expenses and future revenue.
-We also envision several LLCs for various farm-related enterprises to support the members who invest their money and labor in them–not all community members will participate in those though, only those who are interested in that particular business, e.g., cheese-making, woodworking, small engine repair, fiber processing, specialty crafts, etc. These businesses will provide jobs and training for members who are not financially independent and will share revenue with the PMA based on the value of community resources they use, such as shop space, tools and equipment, pastures and forestland.
+The land will be owned by an agricultural land trust to ensure that it remains in ag use and is not subdivided and turned into a housing development or industrial park, and the infrastructure will be owned by a Private Membership Association (PMA) in which members will share initial expenses and future revenue.
+We also envision several LLCs for various farm-related enterprises to support the members who invest their money and labor in them–not all community members will participate in those though, only those who are interested in that particular business, for example: cheese-making, woodworking, small engine repair, fiber processing, specialty crafts, etc. These businesses will provide jobs and training for members who are not financially independent and will share revenue with the PMA based on the value of community resources they use, such as shop space, tools and equipment, pastures and forestland.

 I’m getting excited and eager to start working with the land, farm animals, and people of all ages who want to build something sustainable.
 Anyone interested can reach me at farm@corylayne.com.